Sami-AlEsh/Intelligent-Content-Management-System/README.md

-# AI CMS API
+# ICMS API

-AI CMS is a Python api for handling application requests like: text tagging, image labeling ... etc
+ICMS API is a Python api build with fastapi for handling application requests like: text tagging, image labeling ... etc

 ## Installation